-(a) Represents a detention capacity payment in lieu of taxes from tax-exempt entities.
+(b) Represents a detention capacity payment in lieu of taxes from tax-exempt entities.

-(b) Represents the cost of Langham Creek drainage improvements funded by the Developer in 2017.
+(c) Represents the contribution from developers for the Langham Creek drainage improvements project.

-(c) Includes approximately \$1,565,636 (unaudited) for construction of certain drainage improvements and are not available to pay the general operations and maintenance expenses of the District.
+(d) Includes approximately \$2,833,445 (unaudited) for construction of certain drainage improvements and are not available to pay the general operations and maintenance expenses of the District.
 See "THE SYSTEM-Langham Creek."